jhollinger/grape-activerecord/README.md

 ## Examples

-Look under /examples for some example apps.
+Look under /example for an example app.

 ## Advanced options